How to Act Around a Guy Who Rejected You? (What to Say)

 1. Keeping Your Distance

 Here, for instance, I feel like the chain went pretty well in terms of politeness, except for that last bit about movies.
-It’s a bit risky, so you should invite him over if you’re really sure you can hold your fort until things become official!
+It’s a bit risky, so you should invite him over if you’re sure you can hold your fort until things become official!

 2. Be Honest